 In traditional Tibetan Buddhism, monks would primarily create tulpas to overcome attachments like phobias and desires.
 For example, if a monk had a fear of spiders, a formless tulpa approached a spider fearlessly to demonstrate how pointless the fear was.
 In some cases, the entity was also visualised as a spider itself to overcome the phobia.
 Either ways, the monks would meditate on the experience and the tulpas would disappear once the attachment was fully resolved.

-In the early twentieth century, the Theosophical Society started examining the practice in relation to consciousness.
+In the early 20th century, the Theosophical Society started examining the practice in relation to consciousness.
 In 1929, the term ‘tulpa’ began circulating in the West following the publication of Magic and Mystery in Tibet—authored by the Belgian-French explorer Alexandra David-Néel.
 “Besides having had few opportunities of seeing [tulpas], my habitual incredulity led me to make experiments for myself,” she wrote.
 “My efforts were attended with some success.”

 Tulpas remained an occult practice until 2009, when it emerged as a subject on /x/, 4chan’s paranormal discussion board.
 Some members began to take the concept seriously and succeeded in creating tulpas.
 Although the /x/ board eventually moved on from tulpas, the practice snowballed as a movement when adult fans of My Little Pony: Friendship is Magic—popularly known as ‘bronies’—created /mlp/ on the platform and crafted tulpas based on their favourite characters from the show.